 - The District purchases a Commercial Crime Policy that insures losses of "money," "securities," and "property other than money and securities" due to employee theft, so that no loss of material amounts of District funds would be uninsured. - The District takes measures through training and operations to mitigate exposure to unnecessary claims of liability and insures against claims of liability with limits comparable to similar size districts.
-In addition, the District maintainsa Property policy that covers property losses at replacement cost. - District purchases of goods and services are following policies designed to facilitate efficient, cost effective and competitive selection of vendors.
-During the last completed financial audit (the fiscal year ended June 30, 2021), the District's external auditors reported no findings. - Investments of funds are made in accordance with governing law and District policy, ensuring safety, availability, and a competitive market rate, subject to the District's investment risk constraints and cash flow needs. - The solvent financial condition of the District helps support a positive reputation and supports the District in meeting its desired outcomes. - The District practices industry standards in reference to network, computer and records security with an infrastructure in place to provide backup, disaster recovery, and protection for 'core' systems and electronic data.
+In addition, the District maintains a Property policy that covers property losses at replacement cost. - District purchases of goods and services are following policies designed to facilitate efficient, cost effective and competitive selection of vendors. - Investments of funds are made in accordance with governing law and District policy, ensuring safety, availability, and a competitive market rate, subject to the District's investment risk constraints and cash flow needs. - The solvent financial condition of the District helps support a positive reputation and supports the District in meeting its desired outcomes. - The District practices industry standards in reference to network, computer and records security with an infrastructure in place to provide backup, disaster recovery, and protection for 'core' systems and electronic data.
 In addition, physical records for past students and business purposes are securely maintained and monitored.